-- Create and deliver assignments easily with selectable end-of-chapter questions and test bank items. - Use algorithmically generated numbers for selected problems.
-This feature allows each student to complete an individualized problem with customized explanations of each calculation. - Have assignments scored automatically, giving students immediate feedback on their work and side-by-side comparisons with correct answers. - Access and review each response; manually change grades or leave comments for students to review. - Reinforce classroom concepts with practice assignments, instant quizzes, and exams.
+• Use algorithmically generated numbers for selected problems.
+This feature allows each student to complete an individualized problem with customized explanations of each calculation.

+- Have assignments scored automatically, giving students immediate feedback on their work and side-by-side comparisons with correct answers. - Access and review each response; manually change grades or leave comments for students to review. - · Reinforce classroom concepts with practice tests and instant quizzes.